 Kayaking in Ha Long Bay

 11 of 11

 Beaches & Swimming in Ha Long Bay

 Bai Chay Beach is an artificial beach close to Ha Long Bay, very accessible from the city.
-Quan Lan Beach is a little more distant, but is more natural and unspoiled, with white sand and wild pines.
+Quan Lan Island is a little more distant, but its beaches are more natural and unspoiled, with white sand and wild pines.